Extract poster

 The inciting incident occurs at 11 minutes when Step suffers a gruesome workplace accident losing a testicle when a machine malfunctions, threatening Joel's plan to sell the factory and retire comfortably..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Joel, high on drugs from Dean, makes the active choice to hire gigolo Brad to seduce his wife so he can sleep with Cindy guilt-free, entering a new world of deception., moving from reaction to action.
+This reveals the protagonist's commitment to Joel, high on drugs from Dean, makes the active choice to hire gigolo Brad to seduce his wife so he can sleep with Cindy guilt-free, entering a new world of deception., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Joel realizes Cindy has been conning him and orchestrated the entire lawsuit scheme.
 His dreams of selling the factory and his attempted affair both die simultaneously., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.